Discover more from Inspired as F**k

-She’s doing fine, even now.
-There’s sadness, of course, but it’s tempered by inevitability.
+She's doing fine, even now.
+There's sadness, of course, but it's tempered by inevitability.
 Even he was tired of being here.
-For a decade, although he was happy and kept a great sense of humor, he’d been wondering why his time wasn’t up yet.
+For a decade, although he was happy and kept a great sense of humor, he kept wondering why his time wasn't up yet.
 The mind kept on, he said, but the body betrayed him.
 It was a bummer.

-He didn’t suffer at the end.
-One day I heard that he was having some problems, and before I could get it together to get down there, he was gone.
+He didn't suffer at the end.
+One day I heard that he was having some problems, and before I could make the trip to see him, he was gone.
 It was fast.
 It was inevitable.
-We all have to die, and as far as deaths go, I’d take it.
+We all have to die, and as far as deaths go, I'd take it.

 He lived 94 years and then he died.
 We focus on the death, but ultimately his death isn't what matters… because when he was alive, he actually lived.

 He left behind a wealth of stories.
 Many are war stories.
-He repaired the exterior hulls of ships, from the outside, while those ships were still taking fire.
+He repaired ships while those ships were still taking fire.
 He travelled the world.
-He saw the Enola Gay take off, though he didn’t know which plane it was at the time.
+He saw the Enola Gay take off, though he didn't know which plane it was at the time.